2009 Houston Astros season: Performance overview

 In a polling of fans, Craig Biggio’s 3,000th hit on June 28, 2007, was determined the most iconic moment in Minute Maid Park history.

+The 2009 stage was the final as coach for longtime former Astros outfielder José Cruz, who had served as first base coach for Houston since the 1997 season.

+Miguel Tejada totaled 199 hits, which at the time, ranked as the second-highest total in club history to Craig Biggio's 210 hits in 1998.
+Tejada connected for a National League-leading 46 doubles, succeeding Lance Berkman as the league leader, who also hit 46 the year prior.
+Tejada also led the National League in double plays grounded into for the second successive campaign.
+Having previously led the American League (AL) thrice, the five total campaigns leading the league in this category established a Major League record.

 Outfielder Michael Bourn received the Gold Glove Award, the first Astros player at the position since César Cedeño in 1976.
 Bourn also topped the National League with 61 stolen bases, the second Astro to do so, succeeding Biggio in 1994.
 With runners in scoring position, Bourn hit a robust .353.